UTexas

 The budget process, budgetary methods, governmental accounting analysis of financial statements, government revenues, debt management, and other financial management techniques for public and nonprofit programs.
 Three lecture hours a week for one semester.
 Prerequisite: Graduate standing.

-Examine the budget process, budgetary methods, governmental accounting analysis of financial statements, government revenues, debt management, and other financial management techniques for public and nonprofit programs.
+Explore various advanced public financial management topics that may include budgetary methods, government accounting analysis of financial statements, government revenues, debt management, and other financial management techniques for public and nonprofit programs.
 Three lecture hours a week for one semester.
+May be repeated for credit when the topics vary.
 Offered on the letter-grade basis only.
 Prerequisite: Graduate standing, Public Affairs 391, and consent of the graduate advisor.

 P A 392C.
 Theory and Philosophy of Public Policy I.